LeviBorodenko/primify/README.md

 ### Command-line tool

 ```
-usage: primify [-h] [--image IMAGE_PATH] [--max_digits MAX_DIGITS] [--output_file OUTPUT_FILE] [-v]
+usage: primify [-h] [--image IMAGE_PATH] [--max-digits MAX_DIGITS]
+               [--output-file OUTPUT_FILE]

 Command-line tool for converting images to primes

 optional arguments:
   -h, --help            show this help message and exit
+  --image IMAGE_PATH, -i IMAGE_PATH
-  --image IMAGE_PATH    Source image to be converted
+                        Source image to be converted
-  --max_digits MAX_DIGITS
+  --max-digits MAX_DIGITS, -d MAX_DIGITS
                         Maximal number of digits the prime can have
-  --output_file OUTPUT_FILE
+  --output-file OUTPUT_FILE, -o OUTPUT_FILE
                         File name of the file containing the prime.
-  -v                    Verbose output

 Made by Levi B.
 ```

-Thus, if you have the source image at `./source.png` and you want to convert it into a prime contained in `./prime/prime.txt` which has at most 5000 digits.
+Thus, if you have the source image at `./source.png` and you want to convert it into a prime contained in `./prime.txt` which has at most 5000 digits.
 Then you should run:

-`primify -v --image ./source.png --max_digits 5000 --output_file prime/prime.txt`
+`primify -v --image ./source.png --max-digits 5000 --output-file prime.txt`

 ### Importing the PrimeImage class